learn-co-curriculum/dsc-json-v2-1/README.md

-That is a lot of keys!
+That is a lot of keys.
 One way we might try to view all of that information is using the `pandas` package to make a table.

 ```python